ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

-## Package overview
+## Module overview
-This package contains an implementation of the W3C [**WebSub**](https://www.w3.org/TR/websub/) recommendation, which facilitates a push-based content delivery/notification mechanism between publishers and subscribers.
+This module contains an implementation of the W3C [**WebSub**](https://www.w3.org/TR/websub/) recommendation, which facilitates a push-based content delivery/notification mechanism between publishers and subscribers.

 This implementation supports introducing all WebSub components: subscribers, publishers, and hubs.